toobrien/payoff/README.md

 Note that the ticker is arbitrary; it is only used to identify the underlying for each option.

-When changing any thing in the text box, click `submit` to show the changes.
+When changing anything in the text box, click `submit` to show the changes.

 The `mode` dropdown also refreshes the graph.
 When `value` is selected, the payoff graph does not include the option's initial price (which is determined from its IV).
 When `pnl` is selected, the payoff includes the option's price.